Zebulon Vance: Early life

-When he was thirteen years old in the fall of 1843, Vance went to the Washington College in Tennessee.
+When he was thirteen years old in fall 1843, Vance went to the Washington College in Tennessee.
 In January 1844, his father died from a construction accident, forcing Vance to withdraw before the school year was over.
 Mira Vance sold much of the family's property to pay her husband's many debts and to support her seven children.
 As one writer noted, the family was "embarrassed with debt".
 She moved her family to nearby Asheville, bringing along enslaved women and children as household workers.
 However, the family still lacked the money to send Vance back to school in Tennessee.
 Instead, Vance and his brother Robert attended Newton Academy in Asheville.

 To help support his family, Vance worked for John H. Patton as a hotel clerk in Warm Springs, now Hot Springs, North Carolina.
 In Asheville, Vance studied law under attorney John W. Woodfin.
-When he was 21 years old, Vance wrote family friend, David L. Swain, asking for a loan to study law in college.
+When he was 21 years old, Vance wrote to a family friend, David L. Swain, asking for a loan to study law in college.
 Swain was a former North Carolina governor and then president of the University of North Carolina at Chapel Hill.
 Swain was also an elementary schoolmate of Vance's mother.
 Swain arranged for a $300 loan for Vance from the university.

-Vance attended the University of North Carolina at Chapel Hill starting in July 1851 and had a "brilliant academic year".
+Vance attended University of North Carolina at Chapel Hill starting in July 1851 and had a "brilliant academic year".
 One of his classmates, Major James W. Wilson, recalled Vance's arrival in Chapel Hill with "homemade shoes and clothes, about three inches of between pants and shoes, showing his sturdy ankles...."
 Another classmate, Kemp P. Battle, wrote Vance "had a brain large and active; a memory tenacious, a nature overflowing with joyous love of fun, and to a surprising degree accurate information of many subjects and many authors."
-While at the university, Vance was a member of the Dialectic Society which helped improve his oratory skills, as well as his ability to speak extemporarily.
+While at the university, Vance was a member of the Dialectic Society, which helped improve his oratory skills, as well as his ability to speak extemporarily.
 He also joined the Phi Gamma Delta fraternity.
 Vance received an LL.D in 1852 and repaid the loan from the university with interest.

-Vance then went to Raleigh where he studied law with Judge William Horn Battle of the North Carolina Supreme Court and Samuel F. Phillips, former Solicitor General of the United States.
+Vance then went to Raleigh, where he studied law with Judge William Horn Battle of the North Carolina Supreme Court and Samuel F. Phillips, former Solicitor General of the United States.